jjvaz25/ga-projects/unit1/project1-ClintonP/readme.md

 # Meet Clintbot

-Have you ever wanted company on Slack but don't want to talk to real people?
+Have you ever wanted company on Slack, but don't want to talk to a real person?
 Meet Clintbot: the (only slightly annoying) bot that can keep you entertained with a variety of responses to your messages!

 ---

 ## Purpose

-Clintbot is designed to offer a little bit of joy whenever you need it.
+Clintbot is designed to offer a morsel of joy whenever you need it.
 Let him generate a random animal species for your amusement or play you in a game of rock, paper, scissors.
 Be warned-- Clintbot thinks himself a comedian and will mock you whenever given the opportunity.
 We're trying to patch this out.

 ---